ruteclrp/dvi-bridge-standalone/README.md

 * CV night mode
 * VV schedule
 * AUX electric heater mode
+* Pump type (AW or BW) for correct diagram display
-* All relevant temperature sensors
+* All relevant temperature sensors (including BW cold side sensors)
 * Pump / compressor / defrost binary sensors
 * Entities for the popup panels (Info / CV / VV / AUX)

+**Note:** The `pump_type` entity (sensor.pump_type) is automatically detected and used to display the correct diagram (AW = Air-to-Water with evaporator, BW = Brine-to-Water/Geothermal with cold side sensors).
+Make sure this entity is included in your configuration.

 If you prefer full control, you can still override or manually edit any field in the Advanced entity mapping section.